cantikapf/IR-study-companion/_chapters/044-regionalism-in-southeast-asia-asean-community/030-establishment-asean.md

 title: The Establishment Of ASEAN
 slug: the-establishment-of-asean
 abstract: ASEAN, the Association of Southeast Asian Nations, was established in 1967 with the goal of promoting regional peace, stability, and economic growth among its 10 member states.
 Through consensus building and non-interference principles, ASEAN has evolved into a community aiming for greater integration and collaboration in various areas of common interest.
+simple_summary: "Have you ever been in a school club where everyone has to vote on what to do?
+International Organizations are exactly like that, but for countries!
+They join big clubs like the UN or ASEAN so they can sit at a round table and work together to fix big problems."
 ---

 ## Introduction

-ASEAN, or the Association of Southeast Asian Nations, is a regional cooperation organization consisting of 10 Southeast Asian countries.
-It was established on 8 August 1967 with the signing of the Bangkok Declaration by Indonesia, Malaysia, Philippines, Singapore and Thailand.
+**ASEAN**, or the Association of Southeast Asian Nations, is a regional cooperation organization consisting of 10 Southeast Asian countries.
+It was established on 8 August 1967 with the signing of the **Bangkok Declaration** by Indonesia, Malaysia, Philippines, Singapore and Thailand.

 Since its early days, ASEAN has aimed to accelerate economic growth, promote regional peace and stability, and enhance collaboration among its members.
 Over the decades, ASEAN has grown from those 5 founding members to include Brunei, Cambodia, Laos, Myanmar and Vietnam.
-Together, the 10 ASEAN member states represent a region of over 650 million people.
+Together, the 10 ASEAN **member states** represent a region of over 650 million people.

 ASEAN operates based on consensus building and non-interference principles.
 While each member state retains its independence and sovereignty, ASEAN provides a platform for the countries to discuss and cooperate on areas of common interest such as economic development, education, culture, transnational issues, security and more.
 Over time, ASEAN has evolved from a loose association focused on cooperation to a more intertwined community aiming for greater economic, political-security and socio-cultural integration.